 My name is Nicole and I have been a Governor for nearly 9 years.
 My background is HR in Professional Services and Investment Banking but having taken a career break, I moved from London to Romsey and had two children and I now work in the Education Sector (though still in HR).

 I became a Governor when my daughter was in Year 2 at Cupernham as I wanted to find out more about the school and education and to utilise my HR skills.
 I have been Chair of Governors and am now Vice Chair.
 My favourite part of being a Governor is to come into school and see how the children are learning and having fun at school.

 As a mum to 3 children, I am very interested in education and the development of children.
 My youngest child attended Cupernham Infant School and thoroughly enjoyed it and I loved the nurturing environment.
 I therefore welcomed the opportunity to get involved with the school as a Governor.

 Prior to having my third child, I worked for 15 years as a chartered accountant in both practice and industry.
 I then took a career break to raise my children.
 From 2015-2018 we lived as a family abroad which was an amazing experience.
 When I am not running my children around to their many activities, I like to read, walk our dog and practise yoga and pilates.

-Co-opted Governor, Chair of Resources Committee
+SHANE HURST – Co-opted Governor, Chair of Resources Committee

-I was born and bred in Romsey, am really passionate about the town and became a Governor as I wanted to make a difference to the children living within it.
+I was born and bred in Romsey, and I am really passionate about the town and became a Governor as I wanted to make a difference to the children living within it.
 Having attended many of my daughters activities at the school, I realised I wanted to be involved in education and help contribute to the children having a fun and rewarding experience during their time at Cupernham.

 I have been leading, managing and developing businesses over the years and felt I could use those skills to contribute to a positive future for the school.
 When time allows I love to watch any sport, specifically football, being a big Southampton FC fan.